-In April 2017, Network Rail awarded a £16m ($20.24m) contract to Balfour Beatty to demolish platform buildings and construct a new operations building.
+Network Rail awarded a £16m ($20.24m) contract to Balfour Beatty to demolish platform buildings and construct a new operations building, in April 2017.

 Perses won a contract to provide support during the demolition of buildings.
 The scope of the work included conducting daily inspections, site audits, and preparing progress reports.

-Story Contracting worked with Balfour Beatty for lengthening of platform two and platform three.
-J&D Pierce Contracts won a contract to provide structural steelwork for an accommodation building and the new main station building in October 2017.
+Story Contracting worked with Balfour Beatty for the lengthening of platform two and platform three.
+J&D Pierce Contracts received a contract to provide structural steelwork for an accommodation building and the new main station building in October 2017.

-Systra is the transport consultant for the redevelopment project and has been working on integrating transport systems at the Queen Street station, as well as designing infrastructure to support transport to and from the station.
+Systra was the transport consultant for the redevelopment project and integrated transport systems at the Queen Street station, as well as designed infrastructure to support transport to and from the station.
 It also prepared a traffic management plan for the station redevelopment project.
 BDP was contracted to provide the design for the new concourse.

-The existing station has nine platforms on two levels.
-The high-level platforms run directly north to south, while the low-level platforms run east to west.
-The platforms are connected by staircases at either end of the low-level platforms, and lifts can be accessed from platform 7.
+The station has nine platforms on two levels.
+The high-level platforms run directly north to south while the low-level platforms run east to west.
+The platforms are connected by staircases at either end of the low-level platforms, and lifts can be accessed from platform seven.

 The passenger facilities at the station include a height-adjusted ticket counter, ATM machines, pay phones, waiting rooms, refreshments, and CCTV coverage.